arturlr/minecraft-server-dashboard/docs/user_guide.md

 - Make sure you are using an AMI that contains the AWS Systems Manager Agent (SSM Agent) preinstalled.
 Amazon Machine Images (AMIs) managed by AWS all have it by default.

-- By default the solution creates and assigns a security group that only gives access to port 25565 to the world.
-If you need ssh to the instance make sure you authorize only your IP address or leverage SSM Session Manager.
+- When creating the instance, make sure that your security group only gives access to port 25565 to the world.
+If you need ssh to the instance don't forget to only authorize only your IP address or leverage SSM Session Manager.
   ![alt text](../images/security-group.png)

 - The solution creates and automatically associates the EC2AWSMinecraftProfile Role to the EC2 Instance .
 If you have attached any other role, it will be replaced.
 In other words, let this server only be a Minecraft server.